danirod-live/wordle386/README.md

 So it is like... its own operating system I guess?

 **Gringo alert**: it is using a Spanish dictionary.
 You have been warned.
+The list of words comes from [wspanish](https://packages.debian.org/bullseye/wspanish).

 ## Why the code looks so weird?

-I copied the directory structure from my other operating system repository, [NativeOS](https://github.com/danirod/nativeos), so that I could re-use the functions for drawing to the screen or reading from the keyboard.
-I just removed the main function and replaced it with a call to wordle() to start the game.
+I copied and pasted files from my other operating system repository, [NativeOS](https://github.com/danirod/nativeos), so that I could re-use the functions for drawing to the screen or reading from the keyboard.
+I just removed the main function and replaced it with a call to wordle() to start the game but there are a lot of things that are part of the other kernel, such as a VFS (yes) and a lot of standard library functions that are not used.

 That is why at the moment it looks like this.
-The thing you are looking for is in the `kernel/kern/wordle.c` and the list of words is at `kernel/kern/words.h`.

 I only modified the files that I need to touch, so everything else looks the same.
 I did not even rename the executable files or the comments LUL.

-I did this in a [livestream](https://twitch.tv/danirod_) in a couple hours.
+The thing you are looking for is in the `wordle.c` file.
+I did this in a [livestream](https://twitch.tv/danirod_) in a couple hours so it is not the best quality and not the best commented code though.
 Please be considerate at me.
 I might cleanup this in the future.
 Or not.

 To download a ISO, check the releases for an ISO that you can boot in a virtual machine like QEMU, or in an old computer.
 I suspect this is not going to work in EFI systems because I don't know EFI yet.

 To build this, you are going to need clang.
-Run `make build-kernel PROFILE=I386` and you will have the multiboot executable in `dist/I386/boot/nativeos.exe` (don't ask about the file name and the extension, I told you, everything is copied and pasted!).
-You will be able to boot this using GRUB, for instance, `kernel /tmp/nativeos.exe` in a GRUB shell.
+Might or might not work with GCC.
+Run:

+- `make wordle.elf` to build the kernel as a multiboot file
+- `make wordle.iso` to build the ISO file if you have grub-mkrescue installed
+- `make qemu` to run the kernel in QEMU if you have qemu-system-i386 installed